|Category||Governance and Administration|

 5. POSTING OF ADMINISTRATIVE COMMITTEE INFORMATION

-5.1 A list of Administrative Committees can be found in the University Policy Manual.
+5.1 A list of Administrative Committees can be found on the East Carolina University website.
 The following information is available for each committee:

 • Purpose and responsibilities